Two ways to convert your Mimecast exports: one free, one simple.

 Contact us for a no-obligation consultation.
 We can demo Aid4Mail Enterprise for you and answer any questions you may have about processing Mimecast exports.

 Use our contact form and we’ll get back to you within 24 hours on business days.
 We look forward to hearing from you!

 There’s lots more in Aid4Mail Converter, and the best way to discover its capabilities is to try it out.
 We offer a free trial version with no time limit, no forms to fill-in and no obligations.
 Simply visit our Downloads page.

 Aid4Mail licenses allow you to process an unlimited number of mail accounts and files, whether in-house or external.
-During the one-year license validity period, you benefit from free software updates and our legendary customer support.
+During the one-year license validity period, you benefit from free software updates and our award-winning customer support.

 On purchasing an Aid4Mail license, you will receive an activation code that gets you up and running within minutes of making your payment.
 If you need to run Aid4Mail on a computer that doesn’t allow Internet access, simply contact us for an offline activation code.

 If you’re ready to buy Aid4Mail, visit our Pricing page which includes links to our online store.